Battle of Xiapi: Conflict between Lü Bu and Yuan Shu

-In 197, Yuan Shu declared himself emperor and sent his subordinate Han Yin (韓胤) to meet Lü Bu, proposing a marriage between his son and Lü Bu's daughter, so as to foster a stronger alliance between him and Lü Bu.
+In 197, Yuan Shu declared himself emperor and sent his subordinate Han Yin (韓胤) to meet Lü Bu, proposing a political marriage between his son and Lü Bu's daughter, so as to foster a stronger alliance between him and Lü Bu.
 Lü Bu initially agreed to the proposal and sent his daughter to follow Han Yin back.
 However, Lü Bu still bore a grudge against Yuan Shu for attacking him five years before, so he changed his mind after listening to Chen Gui.
 Lü Bu pursued the convoy and retrieved his daughter, captured Han Yin, and sent him to Xuchang, where Han was executed on Cao Cao's order.
 Cao Cao appointed Lü Bu as General of the Left (左將軍) and personally wrote him a letter to console him.
 Lü Bu sent Chen Deng to meet Cao Cao and thank Cao on his behalf.
 When Chen Deng met Cao Cao, he said that Lü Bu was bold but not very astute, and was untrustworthy, so he should be eliminated as soon as possible.
 Cao Cao agreed with Chen Deng's view.
 Chen Deng was appointed Administrator of Guangling and secretly implanted by Cao Cao as a spy in Lü Bu's forces.

 On the other hand, Yuan Shu was angered by Lü Bu's betrayal, so he sent his generals Zhang Xun (張勳) and Qiao Rui (橋蕤) to lead an army to attack Xiapi from seven directions in collaboration with the White Wave Bandits led by Han Xian and Yang Feng.
 Lü Bu was in a disadvantageous situation, with only 3,000 men and 400 warhorses.
 He was afraid that he might not be able to resist Yuan Shu so he blamed Chen Gui for giving him poor counsel.
 Chen Gui, however, thought that Han Xian and Yang Feng were not genuinely loyal to Yuan Shu, so he advised Lü Bu to persuade them to break their alliance with Yuan Shu.
 When Lü Bu attacked Yuan Shu's forces, Han Xian and Yang Feng defected to his side.
 Yuan Shu's troops were defeated and Lü Bu pursued them until he reached south of the Huai River.